Hannah414/Using-C-On-A-Mac/README.md

 ## Functions

 When creating a function, you must declare the return type of the function.
 This could be *int*, *float*, *char*, or *void*. after delairng the function type, you would name it.
 Programers generally name their functions based on the functions purpose.
-The pattern for creating a function is **data-type functionName(){}**
+The pattern for creating a function is **data-type functionName(){}** Functions are used to help break up code into managable sections that perform a specific task.
+This allows programmers to call a function to perform its task instead of writing the code for said task repeatedly as needed.
+Note: functions in C can only return one value each time it's called.
+C functions pass by value, that is, they pass a copy of a variable into a function when it's called for use within the function.

+C  supports recursive functions, i.e., a function to call itself.
+But while using recursion, you must define an exit condition from the function, otherwise it will go into an infinite loop.
+Recursive functions are useful in solving mathematical equations.

+## Structs

+C is an Object Oriented Program.
+Objects in C are difined as *structs*, similar to arrays, *structs* are variables that hold multiple values.
+Though unlike arrays, *structs* are capable of holding multiple different data types.